Why a systemic approach to impact venturing is vital.

 What a systemic approach looks like

 Systemic venture building is the method of deliberately building multiple companies that, together, seek to solve systemic issues.
-Only once the root cause of a given issue is properly understood, it is possible to identify the leverage points where solutions need to be placed to meaningfully solve the issue.
+Only once the root cause of a given issue is understood correctly is it possible to identify the leverage points where solutions need to be placed to meaningfully solve the issue.
 As such, a systemic approach to venture building must always start with an issue analysis and a deep understanding of the most pressing systemic flaws and their local contexts.

-From this understanding, a vision with a Theory of Change and set of business solutions can be developed that has the potential to drive fundamental change.
-This leads to the building of a targeted, strategic pipeline of businesses that solve a given systems issue, rather than a scattershot spread of ventures with standalone impact.
+From this understanding, a vision with a Theory of Change and a set of business solutions can be developed that has the potential to drive fundamental change.
+This leads to building a targeted, strategic pipeline of businesses that solve a given systems issue, rather than a scattershot spread of ventures with a standalone impact.

 The building of these ventures requires multiple strategies.

 - GROW promising local business solutions.
-This entails the scouting of existing local businesses that can change the flaws in a system.
-Following this approach, it is crucial to join forces with local entrepreneurs to grow their business and impact to system changing scale.
+This entails scouting existing local businesses that can change the flaws in a system.
+Following this approach, joining forces with local entrepreneurs is crucial to grow their businesses and impact to system-changing scale.